SBRT for Adenoid Cystic Carcinoma

 You will need to stop any systemic therapy (like certain cancer drugs) at least 2 weeks before starting the radiation treatment and until after the last session of SBRT.
 Other medications are not specifically mentioned, so it's best to discuss with the trial team.

-How is SBRT treatment different for adenoid cystic carcinoma?
+What evidence suggests that SBRT is effective for adenoid cystic carcinoma?

 Who Is on the Research Team?